 However, there’s one slight problem.
 The ad doesn’t mention when the fair is, where it is, or even how to get in touch with the company.
 While interested participants can do some legwork of their own to find out more, the company may have just shot itself in the foot.
 What if some potential participants decide that looking up more info is just too much work?

-5 – Stabbing blindly at promotion
+5 – Stabbing blindly at promotional materials

 A manufacturing company has a “meeting of the minds” for upper management.
 They decide that the company needs to do more to market itself.
 So they choose to put more effort and money into promotion.